mihem/ns-site/content/_index.md

       title:
       text: |
         This is the corresponding website to the publication [Leukocyte profiles in blood and CSF distinguish neurosarcoidosis from multiple sclerosis](https://doi.org/10.1016/j.jneuroim.2020.577171) by Heming et. al, *Journal of Neuroimmunmology* 2020.
-We analyzed flow cytometry of blood and CSF from patinets suffering from neurosarcoidosis and multiple sclerosis.
+We analyzed flow cytometry of blood and CSF from patients suffering from neurosarcoidosis and multiple sclerosis.

   - block: collection
     id: datasets